 Because a substantial part of the font source code is embedded into a document when creating PDF files, creating PDF files is permitted only for the purpose of creating print templates.
-Public PDF files may only be created if embedding of fonts is disabled.
+Public PDF files may only be created if the embedding of fonts is disabled.

 Using fonts for applications and devices

 Embedding fonts into applications is only possible in a converted format (bitmap or vector objects), alternatively in a secure format, to prevent extraction of the font from the source code of the application.
-Should you need to use the font in software or as part of hardware, a special licence must be purchased – please contact us via email in such a case.
+Should you need to use the font in software or as part of the hardware, a special license must be purchased – please contact us via email in such a case.